AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-architecture.md

 ---
-title: Experience Manager AEM Forms as a Cloud Service Architecture
+title: Experience Manager [!DNL AEM Forms] as a [!DNL Cloud Service] Architecture
-description: Understand the architecture of AEM Forms as a Cloud Service to learn about the scalability, resilience, and performance aspects of the platform.
+description: Understand the architecture of [!DNL AEM Forms] as a [!DNL Cloud Service] to learn about the scalability, resilience, and performance aspects of the platform.
 ---

 # [!DNL AEM] as a [!DNL Cloud Service] architecture {#architecture}